Dre Campbell Farm

 15. Insecticidal Soap

 Purchase a ready-to-use insecticidal soap, such as Bonide, that is approved for organic gardening.
-Following the package instructions, use it to spray the critters.
+Following the package instructions, use it to spray the insects.

 Alternatively, make your own mixture by combining 3 tablespoons of liquid soap and 3 tablespoons of vegetable oil with a gallon of water.
 Insecticidal soap will kill cucumber beetles and other insect pests on contact.